hgupta/AsyncSES/README.md

 With Gevent green-threads we don't waste our time waiting for a reply from Amazon SES API before send the next message.
 Each worker runs on it own pseudo-thread, without locks.
 All messages received by this library will be included on a Queue, while all workers catch each message and send it independently.

+There's only one lock that can be happen if your OUTBOX is full.
+In this case, you probably need to raise up the number of WORKERS or the OUTBOX_MAXSIZE in config.py file.

+Please note that all messages in OUTBOX are stored in memory.
+If your messages are big and your outbox are accepting a large number of messages, you can run out of memory.

+In future this library will work with some persistence to avoid this problem with huge queues.

 This library has been used in production to send more than half million messages per day.
 If you have a high send rate limit on your Amazon SES account, you can easily send thousands of emails per minute with this library.